 What is CBD?

-Cannabidiol (CBD) is found in cannabis plants like hemp and marijuana.
+Cannabidiol (CBD) is found in cannabis plants.
 Unlike the other major cannabinoid THC, CBD is non-psychoactive, which means the user is unlikely to get “high”.

 Do you get high from taking CBD?

 CBD is a non-psychoactive cannabinoid: it does not produce a high like marijuana (THC).

 Is CBD Legal?

 The 2018 Farm Bill legalized the cultivation of industrial hemp (defined as cannabis with less than 0.3 percent THC) in the United States and removed various derivatives of hemp, including CBD, from the purview of the Drug Enforcement Administration (DEA) and the Controlled Substances Act.